LP2X0X/PROGRAMMING/Web Dev/4 - JavaScript/4.1 - Fundamental/4.1.2 - Data Types/4.1.2.2 - Compound/Map.md

   - fundamental
 ---

 - [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) is a collection of keyed data items, just like an `Object`.
-But the main difference is that `Map` allows keys of any type.
+But the main difference is that `Map` *allows keys of any type*.
 - Methods and properties are:
 	- [`new Map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/Map) – creates the map.
 	- [`map.set(key, value)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/set) – stores the value by the key.